 The Taskforce behind efforts to address the lack of gender diversity in the UK maritime sector launched the Women in Maritime Charter during Maritime UK Week (10-16 September 2018)

 The Charter creates a framework to challenge companies to make progress on diversity, and will be supported by a suite of ‘toolkits’ or resources to help companies realise those targets.

-Companies joining the Women in Maritime Charter will be required to agree an ‘action plan’, setting out individual targets for each participating company.
-A key commitment will see companies identifying a member of senior management responsible for implementation of the action plan as well as distributing a survey to staff on workplace culture.
+Four Pilot Companies joined the Women in Maritime Charter process and were required to agree an ‘action plan’, setting out individual targets for each participating company.
+A key commitment was to see companies identifying a member of senior management responsible for implementation of the action plan as well as distributing a survey to staff on workplace culture.

 Performance against action plans will be self-assessed via online portal and national performance published in a joint industry-government report.

-Since Maritime UK’s Women in Maritime Taskforce called for companies to engage in its work, over 60 companies have signed a pledge designed to signal intent on gender diversity.
-Having consulted those companies on the design of the Charter, the Taskforce is now calling for Charter ‘pilots’ to come forward and agree their action plans.
+Since Maritime UK’s Women in Maritime Taskforce called for companies to engage in its work, over 110 companies have signed a pledge designed to signal intent on gender diversity.
+Having consulted those companies on the design of the Charter, the Taskforce is now calling for companies to come forward and start their journey toward Charter Company certification.